krishpatel2067/AMP/index.md

 - [ ] [1] Optimize code
 - [ ] [2] Allow endpoint incremental to work with 2+ parts e.g. selecting 3 parts will create a "triangle" of array parts in between.
 - [ ] [3] Adding an object transformation mode to create more advanced structures

 ___

 ## Closure
 Thank you all for using this plugin.
 I appreciate your patience with my novelty with plugins in advance!
 With reporting bugs or requesting features, just know beforehand that I am considering all feedback, but I may be delayed in delivering a response and/or the update.

-(If you are reading this on the day of release then Happy New Year!) :sparkles:
+(If you are reading this on the day of release then Happy New Year!)